eric-fleming/Adventofcode/README.md

 Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants one star.
 Good luck!

+## About my 2019 Attempt

+I chose to do most of what I could in TypeScript / Node.
+For every TS file there is a compiled JS file which Node will execute to run the program.
+Compile in the terminal, run from the terminal.

+    $ tsc file.ts
+    $ node file.js

+I image at some point I will switch over to Java to run the programs as well.
+But I honestly hate reading from the file system in Java so meh...

 </body>